tomazzlender/snapshot_inspector/README.md

 ![A mail message snapshot](doc/mail_snapshot_example_1.png)

 The duplicated effort between mailer previews and tests is gone.
-I can look and inspect all interesting variations of a mailer that I'm already testing anyhow, without putting any effort into creating previews.
+I can look at and inspect all interesting variations of a mailer that I'm already testing anyhow, without putting any effort into creating previews.